 THE DREAMER PROJECT

 An exploration, not an “ism.”
 Not a movement, not a doctrine.
-A set of questions tested in perception, where anyone can participate.
+A set of questions practiced in perception — open to anyone.

 ORIENTATION